InfiniteConsult/0008_cicd_part04_jenkins/README.md

               description: "GitLab Project Token for repo checkout"
               username: "gitlab-checkout-bot"
               password: "${GITLAB_CHECKOUT_TOKEN}"
+          # NEW: Modern credential for Plugin > v736
+          - gitlabGroupAccessToken:
+              id: "articles-gat"
+              scope: GLOBAL
+              token: "${ARTICLES_GAT}"
 ```

 Here, we are creating two critical credentials:

 1.  **`gitlab-api-token`**: This is a `string` (or secret text) credential.
 It holds our "all-powerful" GitLab PAT.
 The controller itself will use this token for API calls, like scanning repositories or reporting build status.
 2.  **`gitlab-checkout-credentials`**: This is a `usernamePassword` credential.
 It holds the *Project Access Token* we created for our `http-client` project.
 The `username` is just a descriptive label, and the `password` is the token itself (read from `${GITLAB_CHECKOUT_TOKEN}`).
 Our pipeline job will use this to `git clone` the private repository.
+3.  **`articles-gat`** **(New for 2025)**: Newer versions of the gitlab-branch-source plugin (v736+) require a strictly typed Group Access Token.
+We define this as a gitlabGroupAccessToken credential using the ${ARTICLES_GAT} variable.
+This ensures that if you are using a modern plugin version, you will have a valid credential available for checkout that avoids the 403 Forbidden error.

 ### The `unclassified:` Block: The "GitLab Bridge"